KeyofBlueS/kfrgb/README.md

 # License:    GNU General Public License v3.0, https://opensource.org/licenses/GPL-3.0

 ### DISCLAIMER
-**Detection of a Kingston Fury Beast DDR5 RAM on a i2c-bus is not implemented, so you must be really sure about the values you enter for --ram and --bus.
+**Detection of a Kingston Fury Beast DDR5 RAM on a i2c-bus is not implemented, so you must be really sure about the values you enter for --ramslots and --bus.
 To find out how to retrieve these values, please refer to https://gitlab.com/CalcProgrammer1/OpenRGB/-/issues/2879.
 Even if you enter the correct values, the procedure is still risky!
 This program can confuse your I2C bus, cause data loss or brick your hardware!
 Proceed AT YOUR OWN RISK!**